Roof Financing (made easy): Here’s how you can pay for a new roof

 Drawbacks

-• High-interest rates for applicants with bad credit.
+• High interest rates for applicants with bad credit.

 • Applicants may be more limited in the amount they can borrow if they are taking on multiple projects at once.